 The landscape of Scotland just oozes history, and few places more so than in the west Highlands area known from ancient times as Dál Riata.

-It is Gaelic for “portion of land belonging to Riata,” possibly referring to a share of land ruled by a person named Riata, which may mean horseman, who came from Ireland.
+It is Gaelic for “portion of land belonging to Riata,” possibly referring to a share of land ruled by a person named Riata, which may mean horseman.
 The kingdom once encompassed what is now Argyll and Bute, Lochaber and County Antrim in Ulster, Ireland.

-Kilmartin Glen is ground zero for Dál Riata rich archaeological remains.
+Kilmartin Glen is ground zero for Dál Riata's rich archaeological remains.
 A trip to Kilmartin House Museum of Ancient Culture is very informative and holds an impressive collection of artefacts.

 At the heart of the charming village of the same name is the Kilmartin Church and graveyard.
 The church dates to the mid 1800’s, but there has been one on the site for much longer.
 Scattered throughout the yard, in an outbuilding and in the church itself is a striking collection of early Christian and medieval carved grave markers known as the Kilmartin Stones.
 Among the most impressive is a set of Celtic crosses that stand in the church, which date to around the 9th century and the late medieval period.
 Most of the gravestones in the churchyard and outbuilding date to between the 14th and 16th centuries.
 They are intricately carved figures of knights with spears and swords, foliage, Celtic patterns and fantastical animals in what is called the West Highland style.